Darla Shine, Wife Of New White House Deputy Chief Of Staff, Deletes Racist Twitter Account

 A more recent post features this anti-feminism image, with a caption merely stating, “Yep.”

 According to The Guardian, Bill Shine resigned from Fox News in the wake of the sexual assault allegations against Roger Ailes, the network’s late former chairman, and had been accused by several women of helping to cover up allegations against both Ailes and former host Bill O’Reilly.
-Court documents alleged he was suppressing or ignoring the women’s charges of misconduct at the network, but Shine, who resigned in May of 2017, denied the allegations.
+Court documents allege he was suppressing or ignoring the women’s charges of misconduct at the network, but Shine, who resigned in May of 2017, denied the allegations.